tianjianzhou/BaySIR/README.md

 # BaySIR
 Semiparametric Bayesian Inference for the Transmission Dynamics of COVID-19 with a State-Space Model

+There may be some bugs.
+Still updating.
+Please come back.

 Link to manuscript: http://arxiv.org/abs/2006.05581

 ## Installation